streamlit/streamlit/docs/develop_streamlit_components.md

 ![Streamlit Component Example App](_static/img/component_demo_example.png)

 The example app from the template shows how bi-directional communication is implemented.
-The Streamlit Component displays a button (`Python -> JavaScript`), and the end-user can click the button.
-Each time the button is clicked, the JavaScript front-end increments the counter value and passes it back to Python (`JavaScript -> Python`), which is then displayed by Streamlit (`Python -> JavaScript`).
+The Streamlit Component displays a button (`Python → JavaScript`), and the end-user can click the button.
+Each time the button is clicked, the JavaScript front-end increments the counter value and passes it back to Python (`JavaScript → Python`), which is then displayed by Streamlit (`Python → JavaScript`).

+### React-based frontend

+### Typescript-only frontend

+### Python API

+### Data serialization

+#### Python → Frontend

+You send data from Python to the frontend by passing keyword args to your component's invoke function (that is, the function returned from `declare_component`).
+You can send the following types of data from Python to the frontend:

+- Any JSON-serializable data
+- `numpy.array`
+- `pandas.DataFrame`

+Any JSON-serializable data gets serialized to a JSON string, and deserialized to its JavaScript equivalent. `numpy.array` and `pandas.DataFrame` get serialized using [Apache Arrow](https://arrow.apache.org/) and are deserialized as instances of `ArrowTable`, which is a custom type that wraps Arrow structures and provides a convenient API on top of them.

+Check out the [CustomDataframe](https://github.com/streamlit/component-template/tree/master/examples/CustomDataframe) and [SelectableDataTable](https://github.com/streamlit/component-template/tree/master/examples/SelectableDataTable) Component example code for more context on how to use `ArrowTable`.

+#### Frontend → Python

+You send data from the frontend to Python via the `Streamlit.setComponentValue()` API (which is part of the template code).
+Unlike arg-passing from Python → frontend, **this API takes a single value**.
+If you want to return multiple values, you'll need to wrap them in an `Array` or `Object`.

+Custom Components can currently _only_ send JSON-serializable data from the frontend to Python.
+We'll be adding support for returning `ArrowTable` from the frontend in the near future!